MapNet2025/Mapnet2025.github.io/_pages/register.md

 - Registration for MapNet 2025 is $166 NZD + Booking Fee* + GST.
 This includes dinner on Tuesday 11th November at The Lab in Lincoln.

   *Note profits from booking fees taken through Humanitix are donated to charitable organisations.

+## Travel Grants

+We are pleased to announce we will be offering both student and early career grants this year.

+Early career grants are defined as within 7 years post graduation from last qualification.

+To apply please indicate you wish to be considered when submitting an abstract, they will be awared based on quality of the abstract.

 <!--
 - MapNet registration is now open